Henrikas-Kiupelis/timestar/API/v3/APIv3.md

 [Customer](./Customer.md#customer-apiv3) - for updated customer handling

-[LessonTable](./LessonTable.md#lesson-table-apiv3) - for the primary table of the application

 ## Description

 This API is an extension of APIv2; it is intended to extend v2 by optimizing some of the methods, from both performance